Integrating Distributed Energy Resources: Optimal Prosumer Decisions and Impacts of Net Metering Tariffs: Net metering and feed-in Tariff Models

 \subsubsection{Rate-setting, net-billing, and consumption decision periods}

 We define three decision epochs that affect the short and long-run analysis of retail tariff policies, illustrated in Fig. \ref{fig:TemporalTerm}.
-The {\em rate-setting period} defines the frequency of rate updates by the regulator.
+The {\em rate-setting period} defines the frequency of rate updates by the regulator\footnote{The regulator is usually the Public Utilities Commission (PUC), and the rate-setting period can range from monthly, seasonal or annual depending on the PUC regulations.}.
 We assume that, within a rate-setting period, the consumption and compensation rates for electricity are fixed and known to the customers.